Search

-English Language Development teachers often have the challenge of planning lessons for large caseloads that include students at varying grade and language proficiency levels.
-Let’s face it, lesson planning can be overwhelming!
+ESL teachers often have the challenge of planning lessons for large caseloads that include students at varying grade and language proficiency levels.
+Let’s face it, lesson planning can feel overwhelming!
 So how can it become more manageable?
 I’ve got a structure that’ll help! 🙌

-One way to make lesson planning for our English learner groups more manageable is to have a bank of “go-to” lessons that can be pulled from as needed.
+One way to make lesson planning for our English learner groups more manageable is to have a bank of effective go-to ELD lesson activities that can be pulled from as needed.
 There are 5 categories of lesson/activities that I incorporate into my ELD instruction.

-My “Go-To” lessons are high-quality language building resources that I don’t need to plan out because they are “one and done” AND readily available.
+My “Go-To” lessons are high-quality language building activities that I don’t require any planning because they are “one and done” AND readily available.
 I like to think of them as my “tried and true, grab and go” activities that meet the needs of my students.

 There are a variety of circumstances for why pulling out a “go-to” activity is helpful.
 Perhaps…